Brewers vs. Mets Player Props Betting Odds

 Contreras Stats

-- William Contreras has 12 doubles, a triple, eight home runs, 27 walks and 25 RBI (54 total hits).
-He's also swiped one base.
+- William Contreras has 12 doubles, a triple, eight home runs, 27 walks and 25 RBI (55 total hits).
+He has stolen one base.

 Contreras Recent Games